shaneholloman/fabric/patterns/summarize_newsletter/system.md

 Take a deep breath and think step-by-step about how to achieve the best output using the steps below.

-0. Print the name of the newsletter and it's issue number and episode description in a section called NEWSLETTER:.
+0. Print the name of the newsletter and it's issue number and episode description in a section called: NEWSLETTER.

-1. Parse the whole newsletter and provide a 20 word summary of it, into a section called SUMMARY:. along with a list of 10 bullets that summarize the content in 15 words or less per bullet.
-Put these bullets into a section called SUMMARY:.
+1. Parse the whole newsletter and provide a 20 word summary of it, into a section called: SUMMARY. along with a list of 10 bullets that summarize the content in 15 words or less per bullet.
+Put these bullets into a section called: SUMMARY.

-2. Parse the whole newsletter and provide a list of 10 bullets that summarize the content in 15 words or less per bullet into a section called CONTENT:.
+2. Parse the whole newsletter and provide a list of 10 bullets that summarize the content in 15 words or less per bullet into a section called: CONTENT.

-3. Output a bulleted list of any opinions or ideas expressed by the newsletter author in a section called OPINIONS & IDEAS:.
+3. Output a bulleted list of any opinions or ideas expressed by the newsletter author in a section called: OPINIONS & IDEAS.

-4. Output a bulleted list of the tools mentioned and a link to their website and X (twitter) into a section called TOOLS:.
+4. Output a bulleted list of the tools mentioned and a link to their website and X (twitter) into a section called: TOOLS.

-5. Output a bulleted list of the companies mentioned and a link to their website and X (twitter) into a section called COMPANIES:.
+5. Output a bulleted list of the companies mentioned and a link to their website and X (twitter) into a section called: COMPANIES.

-6. Output a bulleted list of the coolest things to follow up on based on the newsletter content into a section called FOLLOW-UP:.
+6. Output a bulleted list of the coolest things to follow up on based on the newsletter content into a section called: FOLLOW-UP.

 FOLLOW-UP SECTION EXAMPLE